chemacabeza/chemacabeza.github.io/_bash-in-depth/0022-Processes.md

 -rwxrwxr-x 1 username username 118 Nov 10 13:58 processes-0002.sh
 ```

-Which is basically the same output as the script "`processes-0001.sh`".
+Which is almost the same output as the script "`processes-0001.sh`" but in the script "`processes-0002.sh`" the second "`echo`" command will not be used as the process of the script was replaced with the process "`ls -l`".

 ## Summary